Fundamental analysis: The two analytical models

 Investors can use one or both of these complementary methods for stock picking.
 For example, many fundamental investors use technical indicators for deciding entry and exit points.
 Similarly, a large proportion of technical investors use fundamental indicators to limit their pool of possible stocks to "good" companies.

 The choice of stock analysis is determined by the investor's belief in the different paradigms for "how the stock market works".
-For explanations of these paradigms, see the discussions at efficient-market hypothesis, random walk hypothesis, capital asset pricing model, Fed model Theory of Equity Valuation, market-based valuation, and behavioral finance.
+For explanations of these paradigms, see the discussions at efficient-market hypothesis, random walk hypothesis, capital asset pricing model, Fed model, market-based valuation, and behavioral finance.